Our idea of normality has changed beyond recognition in a matter of weeks.

-As much as we’d like to think that everybody buys into the communal spirit of working together to beat the virus, there are those who are looking to profit from it.
-For bad actors, a government app full of sensitive personal data sounds almost too good to be true.
+As much as we’d like to think that everybody buys into the communal spirit of working together to beat the virus, there are those who will look to profit from it.
+To bad actors, a government application full of sensitive personal data sounds almost too good to be true.

 To get an idea of the opportunity offered them, we only have to look at privacy leaks from tracking apps in China and South Korea.
 In both countries, some personal details of those who have tested positive for Covid-19 have accidentally been exposed.
 The consequence for those individuals has included public ridicule and harassment.

 Imagine if a bad actor obtained a list of those who had tested positive.
 What damage could they cause to those people’s lives?